U.S. Capitol building on a sunny day with blue sky in background and lawn in foreground.

 • Employers and vendors must conduct bias audits on digital technologies in the workplace before using them and annually thereafter.

-• Employers must disclose details of any digital technologies systems in use (e.g., training data, model specifications, safety testing conducted).
+• Employers must disclose details of any digital technology systems in use (e.g., training data, model specifications, safety testing conducted).

 • Both developers and deployers of digital technologies must report any bias or discrimination incidents or discovered risks.

-• Employers must notify job candidates and employees about the use of digital technologies in hiring assessments or evaluations for hire or promotion.
+• Employers must notify job candidates and employees about the use of digital technologies in hiring assessments or evaluations for promotions.

 • Employers must not use worker selection procedures that rely on facial recognition, emotion recognition, or other suspect technologies.